gvanishri/ExpenseTracker/README.md

 ##  Installation

-    Initially you should have administrator privileges, to setup the environment
+1. Initially you should have administrator privileges, to setup the environment

-    Using the yum package manager install ansible, follow the steps given:
+2. Using the yum package manager install ansible, follow the steps given:

     ```
     yum install python3

     pip3 install ansible

     ansible --version
     ```
     after installing ansible,

-    use the ansible playbook provisioned install git, Java 8 runtime environments or java jdk, and Jenkins with maven.
+3. Use the ansible playbook provisioned install git, Java 8 runtime environments or java jdk, and Jenkins with maven.

-    e.g myplaybook.yaml
+    Run the ansible playbook (e.g myplaybook.yaml) then, we can verify the installation

     ```
     ansible-playbook myplaybook.yaml
-        ```
-    then, we can verify the installation

-        ```
     git --version

     java -version

     echo $JAVA_HOME

     mvn --version

     echo $MAVEN_HOME
     ```
+    once verified we can move on with deployment process

 ##  Deployment

 1. Clone the github repository